front-end-intermediate/4-pet-finder/README.md

 };
 ```

-We are already using the pet prop - `{ pet, onEdit, onRemove }` - onEdit and onRemove are for functions that we will write later.
+We are already using the pet prop - `{ pet, onEdit, onRemove }` - the additional props, `onEdit` and `onRemove`, are for functions that we will write later.

+Note the use of aria `role` and `label` to make the emoji-based button ADA compliant.

 ## Using React Utilities: react-modal